Egyeikrom Refugee Camp

 The local community there are mainly into farming; growing oil palm, pineapple and acacia.

-The camp which occupies an area of about 53 acres has a combination of plastic tents and semi-permanent transitional shelters.
+The camp occupies an area of about 53 acres, with almost all of the initial plastic tents now converted to semi-permanent buildings.